mrfatboy/homebridge-cmdtriggerswitch2/README.md

 ## Stateful Switches

-The default behavior of a statefull CmdTriggerSwitch is that it remains on and must be manually turned off.
+The default behavior of a statefull CmdTriggerSwitch2 is that it remains on and must be manually turned off.
 You can do this by passing the 'stateful' argument with the value true in your config.json:

 ```
     "accessories": [